Key Points:

 If on the other hand, you’re looking for a budget-friendly suite with plenty of space right on the Las Vegas Strip and don’t mind a few minor deficiencies here and there, then the Pyramid Premier Corner Suite could be a great value.

-There are also a good number of folks that actively seek out hotel rooms with 2 person tubs in Las Vegas, and this room clearly fits the bill.
+There are also a good number of folks looking for rooms with 2-person tubs, and this room clearly fits the bill.

 Related: See more options like this on our breakdown of Cheap Suites in Las Vegas.